FinTechs... your legal bill is how much?!

 As well as the practical benefits of reducing risk and managing costs, having an in-house legal function is a sign of a well-run business and gives reassurance to customers, regulators and current / potential investors.
 With the onset of more and more financial regulation – not to mention the potential disruption to our regulatory framework that Brexit could bring – it’s never been more important to have a robust legal and compliance function, both as a means of protecting your business from risk and to protect your image as a credible and responsible firm.

 Hiring your first lawyer can be daunting, especially if you don’t have a legal background yourself.
 Using a specialist legal recruiter means that we can do all the work for you to find the best candidates to suit your team.
 At Hydrogen, we have a specialist in-house Financial Services team that cover both the FinTech sector and first legal hires.
-If you'd like to discuss the market and how we can assist you either now or in the future, please email email@example.com.Posted about 1 year ago
+If you'd like to discuss the market and how we can assist you either now or in the future, please email firstname.lastname@example.org.Posted over 1 year ago